Things you can clean in the dishwasher.

 Things that can be cleaned in the dishwasher:

-Here are some other things I’ve recently discovered that can be cleaned in the dishwasher (your mileage may vary as to whether or not you feel comfortable using your dishwasher for these things:
+In addition to the items listed above, here are some other things I’ve recently discovered that can be cleaned in the dishwasher – Remember, your dishwasher is designed to clean and sanitize things – your mileage may vary as to whether or not you feel comfortable using your dishwasher for these things:

 - Plastic hair brushes & combs (remove all the hair first of course)